 Located on Mott Street, Café Grumpy opened in the early summer, 2016, several months after my last visit to New York, so I didn’t feel too bad about not having known about it.
 It’s in an area already rich with coffee, just a couple of blocks down from another favourite, Gimme!
-Coffee, and around the corner from old friends, Caffé Roma.
+Coffee, around the corner from old friends, Caffé Roma, and one street from the lovely Café Integral.

 In keeping with the Café Grumpy philosophy, all the branches, no matter how large or small, carry the same full coffee offering, with the house-blend, Heartbreaker, joined by a single-origin and decaf on espresso, while on pour-over, there are multiple single-origins, plus decaf, supplemented by bulk-brew for those in a hurry.
 There’s also a range of tea, plus a selection of cakes and pastries if you’re hungry.